 - Exercise Well

-Exercising is one of the key parameters to keep in mind in the perimenopause, menopause, and post-menopause phase.
+Exercising is one of the key parameters to keep in mind during menopause and the transition phase.
 If you have acquired water weight, engaging in moderate aerobic exercise will help you lose a significant amount of fluids through sweat.

 Some of the appropriate exercises include walking, running, swimming, cycling, and strength training exercises.
 Also, if your work demands you to stand in one position or sit for long hours, then ensure to get up at regular intervals and stretch your hands and legs.
 Sitting or standing for long hours triggers water retention.